Emmotes/ic_spoilers/docs/season_5.md

         {"effect_string": "evelyn_steadfast_might_stacker,0"}
     ],
     "requirements": "",
-    "description": {"desc": "Increases the effect of $(upgrade_name id) by $(amount)% times the highest number of enemies that $source has tanked at once in the current area plus the highest enemy enrage stack in the current area."}, "id": 1618,
+    "description": {"desc": "Increases the effect of $(upgrade_name id) by $(amount)% multiplied by the highest number of enemies that $source has tanked at once in the current area plus the highest enemy enrage stack in the current area."}, "id": 1618,
     "flavour_text": "",
     "graphic_id": 0,